verivital/nnv/code/nnv/examples/Tutorial/readme.md

 # ESWeek 2023 - Trustworthy AI and Safe Autonomy (NNV Tutorial)

 ## Getting Started
-We recommend using MATLAB Online to participate in this tutorial, but one can also use a local installation of MATLAB and NNV to follow along as well.
+We recommend using MATLAB Online (**prior license not required!**) to participate in this tutorial, but one can also use a local installation of MATLAB and NNV to follow along as well.

 It is important that participants complete this section before arrriving to the tutorial.

 #### MATLAB Online Instructions

-Registered participants who registered for the tutorial have received a link with a MATLAB license to use in this tutorial.
-If a participant has not received it, please contact the organizers about it.
+Registered participants should have received a link with a MATLAB license to use in this tutorial.
+If a participant has not received it, please contact the organizers.

-###### Note: this license is not necessary if participants already have a valid license with the toolboxes listed in [installation instructions](/README.md#installation).
+###### Note: this license is not required if participants already have a valid license for all the toolboxes listed in [installation instructions](/README.md#installation).

 Create a copy of NNV into your MathWorks account (personal MATLAB Drive):
 [NNV Online](https://drive.matlab.com/sharing/6861a9c9-f818-45ab-b7cc-380bbfb2be0e)